Hessisch is soon…

 Once fitted, it will prevent the rear cargo door swinging all the way back and causing the canopy wooden spacer bar to come loose.
 If however, you want the doors all the way back for any reason, you simply remove the retaining pin, simples 🙂 Although the canopy is fairly small, it really is useful, plus the German-made fabric is fully waterproof and offers UV protection too.
 I’m tempted to make a cargo door mounted, fold down shelf at some point.
 This would make use of the door canopy overhead protection and would be handy to put the cooker or Trangia stove on, but at the moment I have plenty of other things to finish first!

 Another thing I needed to do was make a set of paper templates for the buses interior panels.
 I wanted to use these to transfer the original factory panel fixing holes to my new interior panels.
 I could have made my life easier by just drilling new holes in both the panels and the bus, but I wanted to limit the number of new holes to a minimum.
 I created a set of full-size thick paper templates from some heavy-duty lining paper.
 This will allow me to mark the original holes onto the paper template and then transfer them over to the new panels so that all being well, the new boards can be screw fixed into the original holes.

 I had got myself and organised for once and previously bought a set of stainless steel self-tapping screws and screw cups for fixing the interior panels in the bus.
 However, not everything is straightforward and simple with vintage VW campers!

-All in all, lots of bits to do, an I’m running out of time to get them all done, hopefully some of the bits will get done in time for the forthcoming european road trip adventure to Germany and the world-famous Hessisch Oldendorf show…
+All in all, lots of bits to do, and I’m running out of time to get them all done, hopefully, some of the bits will get done in time for the forthcoming European road trip adventure to Germany and the world-famous Hessisch Oldendorf show…